 - If a child is emancipated by the court so is no longer under parental control child support will stop.

 - If a child dies, marries, or joins the armed forces, child support stops.

 As with so many questions involving Family Law matters each individual situation needs special attention to have the correct answer for their particular case.
 It is best to contact an attorney experienced in Family Law to get answers to your questions regarding the stopping of child support.
-If you live in Florida in Palm Beach, Martin, St. Lucie, Miami-Dade, Broward, Orange, or Hillsborough counties or in Washington DC Family Law attorney Grant Gisondo offers a free, in-office initial consultation where he will meet with you personally to answer these questions and share what he can do to help.
+If you live in Florida in Palm Beach, Martin, St. Lucie, Miami-Dade, Broward, Orange, or Hillsborough counties or in Washington DC and New York Family Law attorney Grant Gisondo offers a free, in-office initial consultation where he will meet with you personally to answer these questions and share what he can do to help.
 His office is located in Palm Beach Gardens and you can call (561) 530-4568 for an appointment.